satishtw-star/chatbot-ai/README.md

 ## Evaluation

-The chatbot automatically saves chat history to `chat_history.json`.
+The chatbot saves chat history to `chat_history.json` during your session.
 To run evaluations on the collected conversations:

 ```bash
 python run_evaluation.py